 For information about bringing Pets to Broadgate Farm please click here

 Whilst you are here you will be able to see our farm animals and the wildlife in the gardens and paddocks that surround the cottages.
-You can see many of our farm animals from the cottages or areas outside, the hens wander around free range and there are always sheep in the paddocks.
-We sometimes have piglets in the building by the Forge cottage, the busiest time is lambing which takes place from end of March.
+You can see many of our farm animals from the cottages or areas outside, the hens wander around free range and there are usually sheep in the paddocks.
+We sometimes have piglets in the building by the Forge cottage, the busiest time is lambing which takes place March/April.
 Click to find out more about farm holidays at Broadgate Farm.

 We also have a lot of wildlife around the farm, a wide selection of birds, rabbits, hares, squirrels and deer can all be seen in the grounds, Steve has been counting the numbers of species of birds we have in the gardens and surrounding paddocks for National Wildlife Week.
 He has spotted the following:-